confluentinc/examples/clients/docs/confluent-cli.rst

 -  `Confluent Platform
    5.5 <https://www.confluent.io/download/?utm_source=github&utm_medium=demo&utm_campaign=ch.examples_type.community_content.clients-ccloud>`__,
-   which includes the Confluent CLI
+   which includes the Confluent CLI.

 -  Create a local file (e.g. at ``$HOME/.confluent/java.config``) with
    configuration parameters to connect to your Kafka cluster, which can